True Women: Plot summary

 Euphemia is now sixteen and almost gets attacked by a panther when William King (Matthew Glave), a boy who she dreams about frequently, saves her.
 They continue to talk every day for the next five years and then get married.
 Sara's own husband dies in battle, and she gets remarried to a musician.
 Euphemia has a few children with William while they live happily together with the slave Tildy (Khadijah Karriem).
 They have a few horses, including one called Dancer.
 Euphemia meets Tarantula once again at a show (he is one of the actors) and since he is walking far for an old man, she gives him Dancer, her best horse.
 He gives her the name "Brave Squaw Child".
 This is the end of Euphemia's life in the book.

-Cherokee (Julie Carmen) and Lewis (Michael York) want to leave Georgia because Cherokee is half Creek and they were being driven out.
+Cherokee (Julie Carmen) and Lewis (Michael York) want to leave Georgia because Cherokee is half Creek and they are being driven out.
 They wanted to leave before they were forced to.

 Georgia Lawshe Woods (Angelina Jolie) falls in love at the age of fifteen at Swann Lake when two dogs frighten her and make her fall and Colonial Doctor Peter Woods (Jeffrey Nordling) tends to her wounds.
 She finds herself falling in love with this man and they get married the same year.
 They have four children a few years later and head to Texas.
 Along the way Georgia has doubts but Peter wants to keep going.
 They live in Texas for a while but find out the river water is contaminated, which leads to many deaths from cholera.
 They move again, and Georgia and Euphemia meet when Sam Houston keeps them together.
 The story then switches to Bettie Moss.